SAE/AISI 1140 Carbon Steel (UNS G11400)

 Image of SAE/AISI 1140 bars

-SAE/AISI 1140 is a resulfurized carbon steel alloy with high strength and good machinability.
-It is often used in applications where high strength is required, such as in gears, shafts, and bolts.
+SAE/AISI 1140 is a resulfurized carbon steel alloy that offers a balance of high strength and excellent machinability.
+It is widely used in industries requiring durable and high-performance materials, making it a preferred choice for components such as gears, shafts, and bolts.

 Chemical Composition